hitjethva/A-Complete-Guide-to-HIPAA-Compliance/README.md

 Managing the security, transfer, and storage of data on a cloud or dedicated environment can be time-consuming.
 Atlantic.Net offers top-quality managed services to help organizations save time, resources, and effort, thereby boosting their productivity.
 This also further reduces operational costs and promotes better resource utilization.

-#### *Try Atlantic.Net Free*

-Businesses can get a 1-month Free Trial of colocation services at our Orlando (USA) data center.
-All data center facilities at Atlantic.Net have completed the audits and achieved certifications to comply with HIPAA and HITECH standards.
-A top-qualified, independent third-party auditing company executes the auditing procedure.

-The Atlantic.Net Cloud Platform offers an exceptional SLA (Service-Level Agreement) with robust on-site security and a turn-key platform with innovative cloud services.
-It offers a pay-as-you-go pricing model as well; clients only pay for services they use.

-We run a carrier-neutral infrastructure, further reinforced with multiple top-tiered network providers.
-The data center systems automatically transport your data via the fastest route available and redirect traffic to a different carrier when there is a carrier outage.
-The network connectivity is monitored continuously to ensure high-quality infrastructure, redundancy, and bandwidth to fulfill our market-leading SLA.